aditya-2k23/Python/README.md

 # Python Projects

-All the python projects that I have made are present in this repository.
+All the python projects that I have made and will make will be stored here in this repository.